 Check if your employer qualifies

-Some categories (ICT, GTS) require a specific employer structure.
-Confirm your employer qualifies before preparing your application.
+Some categories (such as ICT, or the Global Talent Stream (GTS)) involve a specific employer structure.
+It helps to confirm that your employer qualifies before preparing an application.

 - 4